-Tucked away quietly in a back street, just 10-minutes away from Byron's buzzing dining and shopping strip, this bright and sunny guesthouse is all about style and simplicity.
+Tucked away in a quiet back street, just 10 minutes from Byron's buzzing dining and shopping strip, this bright and sunny guesthouse is all about style and simplicity.
 Laid-back and effortlessly chic, the casual beachy vibe wafts through Bask & Stow as cool as Byron's fresh sea breeze.
 Towering palm trees, swaying hammocks and clusters of cacti bring a taste of coastal living, and there's a small plunge pool with umbrellas where you can cool down from the sweltering summer heat.

 40 Marvell Lane, Byron Bay

 Although first and foremost a wedding venue, Byron View Farm also holds a charming, self-contained cottage on its property — where the 360-degree uninterrupted views, from ocean to mountain, act as the main attraction.